PrismaticFlower/swbf-unmunge/readme.md

 Shares the same depencencies listed above, except:

 * [GL Image](https://github.com/bagobor/gli) (must use master branch on this fork) in place of DirectXTex
+* [Boost](https://www.boost.org/) in place of Windows mapped files

+To install depencies, clone the GLI repo, and run these to install the other packages:

+	MacOS: brew install fmt nlohmann-json tbb cpp-gsl glm boost
+	Linux: sudo apt install fmt nlohmann-json-dev tbb libmsgsl-dev libglm-dev libboost-iostreams1.65-dev

 To build, cd into the source directory, create a directory "build", cd into "build" and run "cmake ..".
 This will generate the required makefiles for building on your system.
 While in "build," run "make all -jx", where x is the number of logical cores on your machine.
 If you wish to build shared or static libraries instead of the default executable, run "cmake .. -DBUILD_SHARED/STATIC_LIB=ON" from "build."
 If you get errors involving missing libraries or nonexistent paths, drop an issue and tag WHSnyder, or take some time to learn CMake, it's worth it IMHO.

-The Unix port excised Visual C++(17/20) specific features, mostly having to do with designated initializers, implicit casts from string views, and some user defined literals.
-I had to abandon GLTF capabilities, since the GLTF library used here doesn't compile with the required json headers (due to compiler errors related to C++20 syntax I don't understand yet...).
+The Unix port excised Visual C++(17/20) specific features, mostly having to do with some designated initializers, implicit casts from string views, and a few user defined literals.
+I had to abandon GLTF capabilities, since I couldn't get the GLTF library to compile with the required json headers (confusing C++20 errors).
 Despite being an explicitly MS library, gsl works with no problems on Mac/Linux.

 The Unix port shares all functionality of the Windows version, but cannot: